PadraigK/SceneGen/README.md

 * Supports “Access as Unique Name” to generate shorter named paths.
 * Generator works independently of the built swift GDExtension — it just works off the Godot project file and tscn files.
 It’s not necessary that your extension code be functional code-generation time.

-## Recommended Usage:
-* Run with a watcher to regenerate code every time a scene file changes